saltyorg/docs/docs/apps/postgres_host.md

 ---
 <!-- END SALTBOX MANAGED OVERVIEW SECTION -->

+???+ info

     This role supports multiple PostgreSQL versions running simultaneously, each on different ports, with full user and database management capabilities.

 !!! warning "Advanced Users Only"

     This role is intended for advanced users who are comfortable running a database server directly on the host system and are aware of the security implications and maintenance considerations involved.
 Most users should use the [PostgreSQL](postgres.md) Docker container instead.

+## Preconfiguration

+PostgreSQL is installed directly on the host with data stored in `/opt/postgresql/`.
+The default version is 17 (port 5432), with multiple versions supported via `postgres_host_role_versions` in your [Saltbox inventory](../saltbox/inventory/index.md).
+Each version runs on sequential ports (5432, 5433, etc.) as separate systemd services.

 ## Deployment